 1) Yorkville's 2035 Land Use Plan originally called for the area north of Braun Road to be "Urban Reserve" (highlighted in light blue).
 We would like your input on the future land use for this area for the Yorkville 2050 Land Use Plan.
-Circle one of the following: b) Pl c) Pl d) Pl eave as Urban Reserve lan for Agriculture lan for Retail/Commercial lan for Mixed Use (combined ousing/office/retail) f) g) Plan for Industrial/Office (similar to GrandView Business Park) Plan for Housing Unsure/no preference Other: 2) Todoling/office/retail) 8 Dot # This gentleman has dg weather on ladust 5 Dot # This is being farm Entre area nee red ds to be cleaned up Dot# 3) Please provide any additional comments you have on the I-94 Corridor Master Plan below: -----------------------------------
+Circle one of the following: b) Pl c) Pl d) Pl eave as Urban Reserve lan for Agriculture lan for Retail/Commercial lan for Mixed Use (combined ousing/office/retail) f) g) Plan for Industrial/Office (similar to GrandView Business Park) Plan for Housing Unsure/no preference Other: 2) Dot Exe rcise - Place a numbered sticker on the map r nt.
+Write the sticker number in the box and you near the e location for which you would like to ment in the adjacent space: 8 Dot# This gentleman has dg weather on ladust 5 Dot # This is being farm Entre area nee red ds to be cleaned up Dot# 3) Please provide any additional comments you have on the I-9 4 Corridor Master Plan below:

-1) Yorkville's 2035 Land Use Plan originally called for the area north of Braun Road to be "Urban Reserve" (highlighted in light blue).
+Reserve" (highlighted in light blue).
 We would like your input on the future land use for this area for the Yorkville 2050 Land Use Plan.
 Circle one of the following: a) Leave as Urban Reserve b) Plan for Agriculture e) Plan for Industrial/Office (similar to GrandView Business Park) c) Plan for Retail/Commerciald) Plan for Mixed Use (combined f) Plan for Housing g) Unsure/no preference housing/office/retail) h) Other: Dot Exercise - Place a numbered sticker on the modern comment.
-Write the sticker number in the box and are comment.
+Write the sticker number in the box and the sticker number in the box and the sticker number in the box and the sticker number in the box.
 Dot # Dot # Dot # 2) Plane provide any additional comments you have o on the LO4 Carridar Master Plan below: Please provide any additional comments you hav e on the 1-94 Comdor Master Plan below.